collabnix/kubelabs/Security101/kubernetes-security.md

 ### Security policies

 If you were an ordinary developer working in a sizable organization, then it's highly likely that you already follow a mandatorily enforced set of cluster security policies.
 However, if you were in a smaller organization, or happened to be the admins of these clusters, then the responsibility would fall on you to maintain cluster security.
 Developers who are more interested in meeting deadlines and pushing out their products would overlook some security vulnerabilities that they introduce into a system, and it would impossible for you, as an admin, to monitor each resource they push.
 Instead, you can enable security policies that are enforced at deployment time, which would prevent a resource from being deployed if it does not meet the required security criteria.
 For instance, if there are containers set to run with root access, you can flush them out before they are deployed and reject the resource.

+[Open Policy Agent](https://www.openpolicyagent.org) is an excellent tool to support this.
+OPA uses a unified framework that you can apply across your cloud-native stack, meaning that your entire stack will work with a single set of policies.
+The policy is defined in a declarative language (called Rego) and can enforce policies on every type of Kubernetes operation out there.
+You can also check for things like the existence of specific labels on resources, the sources of each image, and the validity of Ingress objects.
+You can also use admission controllers that manipulate resources that are getting applied so that they adhere to policies.
+This includes adding sidecar containers to each pod that gets added, automatically identifying and replacing images that get are hosted in non-corporate repositories, use taints and tolerations to mutate deployments.
+The best way to learn how to use their declarative language and implement OPA on your cluster is using their [interactive playground](https://play.openpolicyagent.org).

 ### Disaster recovery